 Banksia Grove is a relatively new suburb located within the City of Wanneroo.
 When complete, Banksia Grove will be home to 4 schools, restaurants, cafes and retail outlets.
 The project will create over 4000 home sites and approximately 12,000 residents will call it home by 2020.
 Banksia Grove had a population of 4718 at the 2011 census.

-The subject land is bounded by urban development to the east and rural residential bush blocks in Carramar to the south and west.
-Flynn Road forms the northern perimeter.
+The subject land is bounded by urban development to the west, A Bushforever Reserve to the north, proposed development land to the east and Joondalup Drive to the south.